dret/lectures/vanick-2016/README.md

-# API Management for Microservices
+# API Design for Microservices

 ...